-Inexperienced safety managers frequently over-architect their SMS' safety reporting systems.
-They mean well, but they don't consider the affect the safety reporting system has on safety culture.
+Inexperienced safety managers frequently over-architect their SMS safety reporting systems.
+They mean well, but they don't consider the effect the safety reporting system has on safety culture.

 I hear a common concern for safety managers when they consider their reporting forms.
 What is the proper number of data points to collect?